DocShadrach/MyReaperScripts/Utilities/README.md

 - Real-time saving when pressing Enter in the text field.
 - Works with any project and persists notes across REAPER sessions.

+### DocShadrach_Vox Leveler.lua

+This script functions as a professional offline Vocal Rider, analyzing source audio to write precise Take Volume automation without modifying the original waveform.
+It features immediate visual feedback, updating the waveform display instantly to reflect dynamic changes, and includes advanced processing tools like a noise gate, lookahead detection, and wet/dry intensity control.

+Key Features:

+- Non-Destructive Processing: Always analyzes the original source file, allowing for infinite re-adjustments and experimentation without degrading audio quality.
+- Visual Feedback Engine: Forces immediate waveform redraws, giving instant visual confirmation of how the dynamics have been controlled.
+- Smart Noise Gate: Prevents the "riding" of background noise or breaths by ignoring audio below a user-defined threshold.
+- Advanced Dynamic Control: Features configurable Target RMS, Lookahead time for transient preservation, and Max Boost/Cut clamping limits.
+- Output Stage: Includes an "Amount" (Wet/Dry) intensity slider for natural-sounding results and an Output Make-Up Gain control.
+- Bypass & Compare: Dedicated "Before/After" toggle allows for instant A/B comparison between the processed signal and the raw audio.
+- Clean View Mode: Robust "Hide Envelope" option uses direct Chunk manipulation to hide the automation line while keeping the processing active.